Akil-Parker/Akil-Parker/README.md

 ### Self Introduction

-Java Full Stack Developer with over 2 years of experience in designing and implementing technical solutions and feature improvements for different projects by using Spring Boot and Angular.
+Java Full Stack Developer with 3 years of experience in designing and implementing technical solutions and feature improvements for different projects by using Spring Boot and Angular.
 Adept at end-to-end software design & development including requirement gathering, documentation, infrastructure setup, coding and unit and integration testing.
 Handles complex Project management and coordination work very efficiently to deliver results.
 <br>

 - 👨‍🎓 I Finished my degree in Vellore Institute of Technology<br>